sodadata/docs/soda/quick-start-prod.md

 5. In the new account, they navigate to **avatar** > **Profile**, then access the **API keys** tab and click the plus icon to generate new API keys.
   * Copy the **API Key ID**, then paste it into the `configuration.yml` as the value for `api_key_id`.
   * Copy the **API Key Secret**, then paste it into the `configuration.yml` as the value for `api_key_secret`.
-  * Enter the value for `host` according to the region the Soda platform account uses: `cloud.soda.io` for EU region; `cloud.us.soda.io` for USA region.
+  * Enter the value for `host` according to the region the Soda Cloud account uses: `cloud.soda.io` for EU region; `cloud.us.soda.io` for USA region.
 6. They save the `configuration.yml` file and close the API modal in the Soda account.
 7. In Terminal, they run the following command to test Soda's connection to the data source.<br />
 ```shell